tripl-ai/arc/docs-src/content/patterns/index.md

 ## Fixed Width Input Formats

-It is also quite common to recieve fixed width formats from older systems like IBM Mainframes.
+It is also quite common to recieve fixed width formats from older systems like IBM Mainframes like:

 | data |
 |------|
 |detail2016-12-1914.23|
 |detail2016-12-20-3.98|
 |detail2016-12-2118.20|

+### Example

 - Use a `DelimitedExtract` stage with a delimiter that will not be found in the data like `DefaultHive` to return dataset of many rows but single column.
 - Use a `SQLTransform` stage to split the data into columns.